-- The Consumer Key found in the created app found under Keys and Access Tokens. - The Consumer Secret found in the created app found under Keys and Access Tokens. - The URL that you would like a user to return to after successfully authenticating.
+The Consumer Key found in the created app is found under Keys and Access Tokens.
+The Consumer Secret found in the created app is found under Keys and Access Tokens.
+The URL that you would like a user to return to after successfully authenticating.

 Generate the URL to be used to display the Twitter social login Authentication interface.

-Setup a button or trigger to cause users to navigate to this URL which will display the Twitter social login interface.
+Setup a button or trigger it to cause users to navigate to this URL, which will display the Twitter social login interface.

 <!--require 'vendor/autoload.php'; use Abraham\TwitterOAuth\TwitterOAuth; define('CONSUMER_KEY', ); define('CONSUMER_SECRET', ); define('OAUTH_CALLBACK', );-->

 Define the definitions as you did in step 2.

 - Initialize the connection using the stored "oauth_token" and "oauth_token_secret".

 - Finally, request an access_token to be used to access user data and actions.